justintanner/universal-emacs-keybindings/README.md

 ## Features

-* Ctrl-Space space be used to preform Emacs style text selection in other apps
+* Ctrl-Space can be used to preform Emacs style text selection outside of Emacs
 * Supports Emacs prefix keys such as Ctrl-xs (save)
 * Allows you to specify app specific overrides (Google Chrome)
-* Apps with native Emacs keybindings are behave as normal
+* Apps with native Emacs keybindings are left alone

 ## Installation for Mac OSX